 For non-employment income, the time for tax declaration and payment varies based on each type of income.
 Normally, it follows a receipt basis.

 - Personal income tax in Vietnam varies based on your residency status and types of income.
-The important number to remember 183 days.
+The important number to remember is 183 days.

-- For tax residents, worldwide employment income (regardless inside or outside of Vietnam) is taxed, with progressive rates from 5% to 35%.
+- For tax residents, worldwide employment income (regardless of inside or outside of Vietnam) is taxed, with progressive rates from 5% to 35%.

 Should have any further questions on personal income tax in Vietnam, feel free to talk to our experts.
 BBCIncorp is always willing to help!